collapsed-stacks/firearms/questions/784/are-there-any-large-magazines-for-the-remington-597-rifle-with-steel-feed-lips.md

 - tagged: `rifle`, `magazine`, `.22lr`, `remington`
 - score: 1

-<p>Are there any high-capacity magazines (25-30 rounds) available for the Remington 597 that have steel feed lips (or are all metal)?</p>
+Are there any high-capacity magazines (25-30 rounds) available for the Remington 597 that have steel feed lips (or are all metal)?

 ## No Answers